salah-jr/Seam-labs/README.md

 <br>

-### Run migration with seeder to add fake 6 items to the menu
+### Run the migrations with seeder to add fake 6 items to the menu

 ```
 php artisan migrate --seed